rotskoff-group/idiom/README.md

 # Generating sequences

 IDiom allows for the generation of unprompted intrinsically disordered proteins (IDPs) or intrinsically disordered regions (IDRs) prompted by their surrounding flanking context within a protein.
+We have tested inference on NVIDIA GeForce RTX 4080 GPUs with 16 GB VRAM.